API-AutoFlow/Bus-Tracking-System/README.md

 # transportation-postgres
 Summary

-    This is a solution to manage a transportation system.
+    This is a use case for transportation system.
     Postgres is used to manage database.

     - First Video Demo for Developers: